Michael18811380328/HelloWorld/README.md

 ### 2019.05

 What is the difference between code farmer and code designer?
 The farmer can only fix some bugs, can build a wall which is not good, however, thr designer can create some codes and build a beautiful house.
 So   basic logic is more important than fix some easy bugs.
 And important methods are also important.

+### 2019.06

+After about one year coding, I found that I have wrote down more than 40 thousands lines of code in public repo in github(seahub/editor/dtable/api).
+I need to learn more knowledge about network/algie/data-structure in my free time.
+There are many coding language in different area, but the above basic points is similar.
+Seven years age, I started to learn basic computer programming(C), then I learned basic C++ by myself(just a little C++).
+Five years age, python was hot and I know it is a glue and can generate codes from C and C++, however, I didn't learn pyhton at that time.
+Two years ago, I learn a little visual basic(VB) when I use excel software, it is boring.
+And I learn HTML/CSS/JS in the whole year.
+Last year, I learn a little php/ruby/java because my co-worker use them as network backend.
+Now I learn python in my free time, python can do much thing, such as network programming(django/flask), Artificial Intelligence, Machine learning, scaning webpage, it is amazing.
+During these years, my data-structure and database was still weak.
+Hurry up and make great progress!